Acting to Prevent, Reduce and End Homelessness

 Subpopulations of Californians Experiencing Homelessness who Accessed Services

-• 107,892 were people in families with children.
+- 111,921 were people in families with children.

-Within those subpopulations, there were 30,956 unaccompanied youth (up to age 24) who experienced homelessness and accessed services in California during 2022.
+Within those subpopulations, there were 43,350 unaccompanied youth (up to age 24) who experienced homelessness and accessed services in California during 2023.

 We have an opportunity to act to address homelessness with an equitable approach.

 Racial inequities and homelessness are inextricably linked.
 The number of people experiencing homelessness does not mirror the racial makeup of the state’s general population.
-Black or African American people in California are overrepresented in homelessness--representing 5% of the state’s population but 28% of those accessing homelessness services in 2021.
+Black or African American people in California are overrepresented in homelessness--representing 7% of the state’s population but 30% of those who who accessed homelessness services while experiencing homelessness in 2022.
 The share of Black or African American people experiencing homelessness as well as the share American Indian, Alaska Native, or Indigenous people experiencing homelessness was five times greater than their respective share of the state’s overall population according to the Point-in-Time (PIT) count.
-California is committed to tackling racial disparities in homelessness through the implementation of Cal ICH’s Action Plan for Preventing and Ending Homelessness in California.
+Note that the PIT data counts all people experiencing homelessness, while the HDIS data on this dashboard only includes people experiencing homelessness who accessed services.

 Reliable data about the demographic characteristics of people being served allows state and local governments to target resources to meet the diverse needs of people experiencing homelessness and evaluate if these efforts are effective.
+Graphic C displays people experiencing homelessness and accessing services disaggregated by race, ethnicity, gender, age, and those who are veterans, have a disabling condition, and those who are survivors of domestic violence.

 People Access Homelessness Services Locally